gleam-lang/gleam/notes/talk.md

 every day.
 With Haskell I was solving puzzles and coding challenges, but with Elixir I found myself wanting to be constructive and productive, I wanted to build tools.
+-->

 Back in the Ruby world I had developed a soft spot for static analysis programs.
-One such tool was the style linter Rubocop, which is a program that inspects your codebase for style errors and common mistakes.
+One such tool was the style linter Rubocop, which is a program that inspects your codebase for style errors and common mistakes and notified you about them.
 Elixir being a young language we didn't an equivilent tool, so I decided to take a shot at making one myself.

 ```
 Source code -> Errors
 ```

-Linters are effectvely simple functions that take source code files as an input, and return a number of errors to the user, so I figure it shouldn't be too hard.
+Linters are effectvely simple functions that take source code files as an input, and return a number of errors to the user.
 I didn't know exactly how they worked so I looked at source for Rubocop and a Javascript linter called JSCS and discovered that if you look a little closer they look like this.

 ```